kawitt/growth-media-tech-project/content/growth-media-technology-project/task2/subtask3.md

 ***

-According to [Google Sheets Documentation](), valid date formats include `-` or `/`.
+According to [Google Sheets Documentation](https://support.google.com/docs/answer/3093039?hl=en), valid date formats include `-` or `/`.
 Dates using `.` aren't interpreted by Sheets as a date, but rather text.
-Attempting to pass text to our `SUMIFS()` formula when the expected value is a valid date causes the function to fail.
+Attempting to pass improperly formatted dates to our `SUMIFS()` formula causes the function to fail.

 The simplest resolution is to use **Find & Replace** to replace all `.` with `/` or `-` in the values found in B14-26.